Go to Top

 {''

-At this time, the attacker can completely control the value of resolvedModel, allowing them to call the reviveModel function with any JSON object.
-Furthermore, chunk._response was likewise a manipulatable value since the initializeModelChunk() call process, so PRIMITIVE #2 reduces to an arbitrary reviveModel function call.
+At this point, since the attacker can control the value of resolvedModel completely, it is possible to invoke the reviveModel function with an arbitrary JSON object.
+Additionally, since chunk._response was also a controllable value from the beginning of the initializeModelChunk() call, PRIMITIVE #2 reduces to arbitrary reviveModel function invocation.

 reviveModel - Blob

-The reviveModel() function internally calls parseModelString() as before.
-Within this parseModelString() is logic for handling Blob data.
+Similar to before, the reviveModel() function internally calls the parseModelString() function.
+Within this parseModelString(), a logic for handling Blob data is present as follows.
 (ReactFlightReplyServer.js:446)

 case 'B': {